imagej/imagej.github.io/pages/MorphoLibJ.md

 filter (b) or median filter (c) results in noise reduction, but also in a loss of the signal along the cell walls.
-The directional filtering (d) better preserves the thickness of the structure.](MorphoLibJ-directional-filtering-example.png "Filtering of a thin structure. (a) Original image representing apple cells observed with confocal microscopy.
+The directional filtering (d) better preserves the thickness of the structure.](/images/pages/MorphoLibJ-directional-filtering-example.png "Filtering of a thin structure. (a) Original image representing apple cells observed with confocal microscopy.
 The application of a Gaussian filter (b) or median filter (c) results in noise reduction, but also in a loss of the signal along the cell walls.
-The directional filtering (d) better preserves the thickness of the structure.")
+The directional filtering (d) better preserves the thickness of the structure.")"

 An alternative is to apply directional filtering.
 The principle is to consider an oriented structuring element such as a line segment of a